Jolak5/kanban-copy/group-capstone/setup_kanban_board.md

 ## Description

 In this activity, your team will prepare a Kanban board with a GitHub project.
 As this is the very first group project in your Microverse journey, we prepared a very detailed template (in the upcoming group projects, you will have more freedom regarding that) that you just need to copy.
 In order to copy the Kanban board quickly, you will use a special script prepared for you.

 ### Project requirements

 - Join a Zoom call with your team.
-Only o ne person needs to copy the board on behalf of entire team but everybody should help during the call.
+Only one person needs to copy the board on behalf of the entire team but everybody should help during the call.
 - Create an empty repository for your group project.
-- Follow the steps described in the [curriculum-tools-copy-projects](https://github.com/microverseinc/curriculum-tools-copy-projects).
+- Follow the steps described in [curriculum-tools-copy-projects](https://github.com/microverseinc/curriculum-tools-copy-projects).
 - Open the GitHub project (Kanban board) in your team repo.
-- Make sure that in the card titles, you can see: `Student A`, `Student B`, or `Student C`.
+- Make sure that in the card titles you can see: `Student A`, `Student B`, or `Student C`.
-- Make sure that each card starts with `[Xpt]` - that number indicates the number of `points` that shows how complext the task is. **1 point = 1 hour of work**.
+- Make sure that each card starts with `[Xpt]` - that number indicates the number of `points` that shows how complex the task is. **1 point = 1 hour of work**.
 - _If your group includes two people - remove all cards with `Student C` in the title._
 - Decide who in your team is the `Student A`, `Student B`, or `Student C`.
-- Each of the team members should assign themselves to correct cards.
+- Each of the team members should assign themselves to the correct cards.
 - [Open a new issue in your repository](https://docs.github.com/en/issues/tracking-your-work-with-issues/creating-an-issue).
 In its description, paste a link to your GitHub project.
 - Use the issue link to ask for a review.
-Code Reviewer will leave you feedback in the issue's comment.
+A Code Reviewer will leave you feedback in the issue's comment.
-    - As it is the first time with the GitHub project and kanban board, we need to double-check your setup.
-Thanks to that, you will avoid issues while working on your project.
+    - As it is your first time using a GitHub project and Kanban board, we need to double-check your setup to avoid issues while working on your project.

 ## Code review